937672335/Programming-Assignment-2-/README.md

 Banker’s Algorithm for deadlock avoidance

 ## Description
 This project implements the Banker's Algorithm, The program reads the system state from an input file and determines whether the system is in a safe state.
-If the system is safe, it will prints out a safe sequence of process.
+If the system is safe, it will print out a safe sequence of processes.

 ## Compilation and Execution
 This program is written in C++ and can be compiled and run in a Linux environment.